 The 27″ XB1 features a resolution of 2560 x 1440, which should be just fine for anyone who takes their gaming seriously.
 Personally although I love 4K in practice, oftentimes adding that many pixels to the mix can drastically reduce the refresh times, which is vital if you play a lot of games that demand the absolute most responsiveness possible.

 The Predator XB1 wasn’t exactly heavy on connectivity options, but for a strictly gaming-oriented monitor this is a forgivable sin.
+What it has will keep any input lag very low.
 On the back of the unit we found one DP slot, one HDMI 1.4, four USB 3.0 slots and a 3.5mm throughput jack in case you want to split the audio from your HDMI or DP signal into a separate pair of speakers or headphones.